daley12306/daley12306/README.md

-# 👋 Hi there, I'm Nguyen Phuc!
+# 👋 Hi there, I'm Daley Nguyen!

 🎓 I'm a **Data Engineering student** at **Ho Chi Minh City University of Technology and Education (HCMUTE)**, with an expected graduation in **2026**.